Orchestral Open Workshop

 Pay on the day, but advance booking essential.

 Parts will be provided for strings, woodwind, brass and percussion.
+NB., this symphony originally had no parts for clarinet, but rest assured that parts for this instrument will be available.

 Tea/coffee will be provided – just bring your music stand and a packed lunch.
 Local shops, pubs and tea rooms will be open.